niluss/camerax-CameraEffect-SurfaceProcessor-Sample/README.md

 CameraEffect SurfaceProcessor Example
 by Lynnus N. Tan

-- This is Java example snippet based on androidx ToneMappingSurfaceProcessor.kt and EffectsFragment.kt to add a black and white CameraEffect to ImageCapture, VideCapture and Preview.
+- This is Java example snippet based on androidx ToneMappingSurfaceProcessor.kt and EffectsFragment.kt to add a black and white CameraEffect to ImageCapture, VideCapture and Preview using OpenGlRenderer and fragment shader.
 - This is not a fully working example, and you have to insert it in your code.

 - This is in Java 1.8 source and target